-Section A: Game Design
+Game Design

 The team have been tasked with designing and creating a resource management game with the aim of monitoring and investigating how territorial ownership affects human behaviour.

 We have proposed to make the game in a 2d space setting, with players starting off on a “home world” with an administrator defined number of colonist ships of which to gather resources.
 The players will use the ships to travel and colonise planets in the generated universe, each planet will produce a different amounts of different resources.